lawrips/marimo/readme.md

 ## <a name="monitoring"></a>Using Marimo for Monitoring
-The above examples show tests which are run once.
-Marimo can also be used to run tests perpetually to be used for monitoring / alerting.
-To run a test in this mode, send the following JSON:
+A powerful feature of Marimo is the ability to run tests perpetually for monitoring / alerting scenarios.
+To run a test in this mode, simply send the following JSON:

 wscat:
 ```bash